culturing/poems/Poems/Shattered Image, Fallen Breast.md

 I thought I could discern
 the faintest sigh,
-but she alone would know
+but only she would know
 who fills the mind with wonder,

 so I wondered